World Day for Migrants and Refugees: How Migration Shapes an Artist’s Journey – Kulay Labitigan

 Facebook Lite Film: Connecting people through Storytelling

-Jiang Philippines Faacebook 024306 Round 3 - Nerd Blog - Facebook Lite Film: Connecting People Through Storytelling
+Jiang Philippines Faacebook 024306 Round 3 - NERD Blog - Facebook Lite Film: Connecting people through Storytelling

 NERD Productions presents an empowering commercial film, Directed by Kyla Philander (them, they), for Facebook Lite exploring themes of motherhood, love and unbreakable bonds.
 The commercial showcases the Lite version of Facebook tailored for regions with low data usage and limited connectivity.
 The latest version of the social media platform enables family and friends to sow, nurture, and grow relationships no matter what!